ShozabAbidi10/ResearchTrack_Assignment1/README.md

 ### Content Structure

-There are two packages assignment1_controller and target_srv.
+There are two packages **assignment1_controller** and **target_srv**.
 Each of these packages contain one node which perform their assigned functionalities.
 Please find the breadown of these functionalities below.
 Beside this please also check the graph file separately attached with this repository.

 ## assignment1_controller Package

-assignmen1_controller package have one ROS node with name assignment1_controller (node1) as well.
+assignment1_controller package have one ROS node with name assignment1_controller (node1) as well.
 For this node there is a cpp file with name assignment1_controller.cpp.
 This node perform following functionalities:

 1. It subscribe to the /odom topic and using nav_msgs/Odometry it captures the current position of robot.
 For this, there is a subscriber implemented in this node.
 2. Once the current position of the robot is captures the node checks if the difference between the current position and target position is less then 0.1.
 If this condition satisfy then the node send the request to the target_server (node2) which send back the new target coordinates between range from -6.0 to 6.0.
 For this, there is a ROS client implemented in this node.